-The domicile status of the individual can also affect the tax liability and this is particularly relevant as many cross border inbound assignees are likely to be foreign domiciliaries (“non-doms”).
+The domicile status of the individual can also affect the tax liability and this is particularly relevant as many cross border inbound assignees are likely to be foreign domiciliaries (non-doms).

-The maximum U.K. income tax rate for the tax year ending April 5, 2019 is 45% (the U.K. tax year that runs from 6 April 2018 to 5 April 2019 is commonly referred to as 2018/19).
+The maximum UK income tax rate for the tax year ending 5 April 2021 is 45 percent (the UK tax year that runs from 6 April 2020 to 5 April 2021 is commonly referred to as 2020/21).

-The U.K. tax authority is known as Her Majesty’s Revenue and Customs (“HMRC”).
+The UK tax authority is known as Her Majesty’s Revenue and Customs (HMRC).

-The official currency of the U.K. is the pound sterling, often referred to just as sterling or as the British pound (“GBP”).
-The U.K. has a decimal currency system with 100p (pence) making up GBP 1 (one pound).
+The official currency of the UK is the pound sterling, often referred to just as sterling or as the British pound (GBP).
+The UK has a decimal currency system with 100p (pence) making up GBP 1 (one pound).

-Herein, the host country refers to the country to which the employee is assigned.
-The home country refers to the country where the assignee lives when he/she is not on assignment.
+Herein, the host country/jurisdiction refers to the country/jurisdiction to which the employee is assigned.
+The home country/jurisdiction refers to the country/jurisdiction where the assignee lives when they are not on assignment.

-© 2019 KPMG LLP, a United Kingdom legal liability partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
+© 2021 KPMG LLP, a United Kingdom legal liability partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.